LLM-Empowered Agentic MAC Protocols: A Dynamic Stackelberg Game Approach: Simulation Results

 We consider a UDTS environment where the number of UEs $I_t$ varies within the set $\{3, 4, 5\}$.
 Each episode spans $T=24$ TTIs, with a TTI duration of $5\times10^{-3}$ s.
 UEs commence with an empty and sufficiently large buffer to prevent overflow.
 By default, three distinct $p_a\in\{0.1,0.3,0.7\}$ are assigned to UEs cyclically to model heterogeneous traffic loads, with a fixed dPDU size $\xi^{\rm gen}=256$ bits.
 Each UE's channel transitions between ``poor", ``medium", and ``good" states with a changing frequency in $[1,10]$ ms, where each state maps to a spectral efficiency $\nu\subscriptit$ via a pre-defined MCS lookup table.
 Moreover, we set $N^{\rm rb}_{\rm sc}=12$, $N^{\rm sh}_{\rm symbol}=14$, aligning with the commonly deployed 3GPP new radio (NR) configuration \cite{3GPP38321,3GPP38214}.

 We employ open-source Llama3-1B \cite{grattafiori2024llama3herdmodels} as the actor-critic backbone.
 The critic network is augmented with a three-layer value head ($1024$ hidden neurons per layer and ReLU activations) to produce scalar state values.
 The actor's temperature linearly decays from $3.0$ to $0.3$ during training.
 To facilitate online training, we perform $5$ epochs of PPO updates after collecting $10$ full episodes, after which the buffer $\mathcal{B}$ is cleared for new collections.
 The PPO updates utilize a mini-batch size of $128$, an Adam optimizer with a learning rate of $5\times10^{-4}$, and a cosine learning rate decay schedule.
-We totally train for $3000$ epochs, periodically evaluating the learned protocol's performance in fixed-UE settings over five independent runs.
+We totally train for $2,000$ epochs, periodically evaluating the performance in fixed-UE settings.
 Experiments are conducted on a server running Ubuntu 22.04.5, equipped with an AMD EPYC 7763 64-Core CPU, 1 TiB of RAM, and eight NVIDIA A800 GPUs.
 The software stack includes Python 3.12, CUDA 12.2, and PyTorch 2.5.
-A summary of the simulation parameters is provided in Table \ref{tab:sim_params}.
-Furthermore, we consider the following baseline methods: \begin{itemize} \item \textbf{Heuristic}: An enhanced S-ALOHA \cite{kim2025resilientllmempoweredsemanticmac} where each UE initially transmits a dPDU with a probability $0.5$, which is then adaptively decreased upon a collision. \item \textbf{MAPPO-S}: Symbolic MAPPO algorithm for protocol emergence, as presented in \cite{mostafa2025}, which is retrained for each specific scenario to adapt to environmental shifts. \item \textbf{MAPPO-G}: The same MAPPO architecture, but trained in one scenario and directly applied to others without retraining to evaluate its generalization capabilities. \end{itemize} Finally, to compare the performance of different methods, we introduce the following network KPIs. \begin{itemize} \item[1)] \textit{Throughput}: We define the average throughput of our system as the number of dPDU bits received by BS per active UE per unit of time, computed over all TTIs by
+Furthermore, we consider the following baseline methods: \begin{itemize} \item \textbf{Heuristic}: An enhanced S-ALOHA \cite{kim2025resilientllmempoweredsemanticmac} where each UE initially transmits a dPDU with a probability $0.5$, which is then adaptively decreased upon a collision. \item \textbf{MAPPO-S}: Symbolic MAPPO algorithm for protocol emergence, as presented in \cite{mostafa2025}, which is retrained for each specific scenario to adapt to environmental shifts. \item \textbf{MAPPO-G}: The same MAPPO architecture, but trained in one scenario and directly applied to others without retraining to evaluate its generalization capabilities. \item \textbf{G-MAC}: A state-of-the-art baseline inspired by \cite{GMAC}, which achieves structural generalization across varying numbers of devices by utilizing temporal policy serialization. \end{itemize} See Appendix \ref{app: details setup} for more detailed simulation setup and the baselines' implementation details.
+Finally, we introduce the following network KPIs to evaluate the performance. \begin{itemize} \item[1)] \textit{Throughput}: We define the average throughput of our system as the number of dPDU bits received by BS per active UE per unit of time, computed over all TTIs by